jleg13/CrowdCoin/README.md

 ## Project Description:

-Project creating a KickStart style application based on a Smart Contract Capstone Project from the Udemy course: Ethereum and Solidity: The Complete Developer's Guide.
+Capstone Project from the Udemy course: Ethereum and Solidity: The Complete Developer's Guide.

+This is a project creating a [KickStarter](https://www.kickstarter.com/) style application.
+The application's core functionality is built into a Solidity Smart Contract, which is deployed on the Ethereum blockchain.

 ### Key outcomes:

 - Developed a multi-page next.js application to that interacts with a Solidity Smart Contract deployed on the Ethereum Blockchain